-Virtual reality (VR) can be used to refer to any computer-based simulation featuring a virtual world (e.g. Markowitz et al., 2018; Merchant et al., 2014; Mikropoulos and Natsis, 2011), however it is used here to refer specifically to 'immersive' VR where a user will typically use a HMD to view the virtual world.
-It is currently regarded as an emerging technology, but VR has been around since the 1960s (Sutherland et al., 2003) and has seen various phases of development, particularly in education (e.g., Bricken and Byrne, 1993).
-It has only been recently, with the development of HMDs such as Oculus Rift, HTC VIVE, and Playstation VR, that the technology has enabled mainstream use of VR.
+Virtual reality can be used to refer to any computer-based simulation featuring a virtual world (e.g. Markowitz et al., 2018; Merchant et al., 2014; Mikropoulos and Natsis, 2011); however it is used here to refer specifically to "immersive" VR where a user will typically use a HMD to view the virtual world.
+It is currently regarded as an emerging technology, but VR has been around since the 1960s (Sutherland et al., 2003) and has seen various phases of development, particularly in education (e.g. Bricken and Byrne, 1993).
+It has only been recently, with the development of HMDs such as Oculus Rift, HTC VIVE, and PlayStation VR, that the technology has enabled mainstream use of VR.

 VR simulations often share features with video games and thus share many of the same learning advantages, such as being engaging and motivating (Abulrub et al., 2011; Psotka, 2013).
-However, the immersion and presence (the feeling of physically being in the virtual world) produces experiences that are highly engaging allowing the user to focus more on the learning outcomes (Bricken and Byrne, 1993; Markowitz et al., 2018; Salzman et al., 1999).
+However, the immersion and presence (the feeling of physically being in the virtual world) produces experiences that are highly engaging, allowing the user to focus more on the learning outcomes (Bricken and Byrne, 1993; Markowitz et al., 2018; Salzman et al., 1999).
 Furthermore, users consider the virtual environment as real (Blascovich and Bailenson, 2011) and can develop a strong attachment and internalisation toward them (Clark, 1997; Weisberg and Newcombe, 2017).
-A particular advantage of VR is that it can allow users to feel closer to otherwise abstract or distant ideas (Trope and Liberman, 2010), for example in Markowitz et al. (2018) users were shown 'first-hand' (via VR HMD) the impacts of ocean acidification and reported increased knowledge gain and interest in the subject as a consequence.
+A particular advantage of VR is that it can allow users to feel closer to otherwise abstract or distant ideas (Trope and Liberman, 2010); for example in Markowitz et al. (2018) users were shown first hand (via VR HMD) the impacts of ocean acidification and reported an increased knowledge gain and interest in the subject as a consequence.

 VR is not without its limitations.
-Cost remains a considerable barrier to its uptake and use, with popular HMDs costing several hundred GBP (for example, Oculus Rift S ~£400, VIVE Pro ~£800) and requiring a gaming specification PC to run.
+Cost remains a considerable barrier to its uptake and use, with popular HMDs costing several hundred GBP (for example, Oculus Rift S costs $\sim$ GBP 400, and VIVE Pro costs $\sim$ GBP 800) and requiring a gaming specification PC to run.
 The use of VR can also induce a nausea or dizziness (sometimes called cybersickness), similar to motion sickness, and can also cause headaches and eyestrain (Rebenitsch and Owen, 2016).
-In one test, seated participants using the Oculus Rift HMD for less than 15 minutes reported a 22% occurrence of cybersickness (Munafo et al., 2017).
+In one test, seated participants using the Oculus Rift HMD for less than 15 min reported a 22 % occurrence of cybersickness (Munafo et al., 2017).

-2. Flooding from Intense Rainfall
+2 Flooding from Intense Rainfall

-2.1 The Research Context
+2.1 The research context

 Flash Flood! was conceived as an engagement activity to support the Flooding from Intense Rainfall (FFIR) research programme, funded by the Natural Environment Research Council UK (NERC).
 The FFIR programme described itself as "A five year NERC funded programme aiming to reduce the risk of damage and loss of life caused by surface water and flash floods" (Flooding from Intense Rainfall, 2019).
-The UK based and focussed programme brought together experts from several Universities, environmental consultancies, the Met Office, the Environment Agency, and the British Geological Survey to better understand the role intense and localised rainfall events had on both rural and urban flooding, with a strong focus on end-to-end forecasting on events (Dance et al., 2019; Flack et al., 2019).
+The programme, based in and focussed on the UK, brought together experts from several universities, environmental consultancies, the Met Office, the Environment Agency, and the British Geological Survey to better understand the role intense and localised rainfall events had on both rural and urban flooding, with a strong focus on the end-to-end forecasting on events (Dance et al., 2019; Flack et al., 2019).
 Thunderstorms, driven by strong convection in summer months, form and dissipate rapidly and can be highly localised covering just a 1-3 km wide area.
-Despite good understanding and being able to forecast the conditions in which they form, it is presently not possible to provide accurate forecasts of when and where the storms themselves will form.
+Despite a good understanding and being able to forecast the conditions in which they form, it is presently not possible to provide accurate forecasts of when and where the storms themselves will form.